Ben Affleck, Jennifer Garner Divorce Reportedly Off Despite Alleged Nanny Affair

 Following the news that Affleck and Garner had separated, a source told ET that Christine had tipped off the paparazzi that she would be at the L.A.-area rental house in which he was staying.
 Telling friends that she was let go by Ben and Jennifer, Ouzounian reportedly arrived at Affleck’s home in his Lexus.

 Although Us Weekly reported that Ben had been secretly dating the nanny, with the two frequently emailing and texting after she was let go, Affleck’s rep attacked those reports.
-The rep told ET that “all allegations of a romantic relationship are baseless and untrue,” and that the claims in that story were “complete garbage and full of lies.”
+The rep told ET that “all allegations of a romantic relationship are baseless and untrue” and that the claims in that story were “complete garbage and full of lies.”

 As for how Jennifer felt about those rumors of an alleged affair with the family nanny, she broke her silence last year, according to Perez Hilton.